-- In order to win this lane, simply focus on avoiding Starsurge and Center of the Universe, which are Aurelion's main sources of damage;
+- In order to win this lane, simply focus on avoiding Breath of Light and Cosmic Creator, which are Aurelion's main sources of damage;

 - Early on, he struggles a bit with mana, so if you see him spamming abilities, make sure to punish him whenever he runs dry;

 - Aurelion Sol has very good waveclear, so avoid getting shoved under tower or else you will make yourself vulnerable to his Q and Passive;

 - Remember that since you're a melee champion, you can easily avoid Aurelion's Passive during an all-in, negating a good amount of his damage.